tronfacex/Dock-Companion/README.md

 This application was made for use alongside popular <a href="https://www.rainmeter.net/">Rainmeter</a> Docks.
 Using it alongside Rainmeter docks like <a href="https://visualskins.com/skin/silmeria-dock">Silmeria Dock</a>, <a href="https://visualskins.com/skin/docker">Docker</a> and <a href="https://visualskins.com/skin/circle-launcher">Circle Launcher</a> basically adds taskbar-style functionality to the targeted applications.

-For example, when targeted at Chrome or Firefox those applications will find and surface any already open windows instead of opening a brand new window each time they are clicked.
+For example, when targeted at Chrome or Firefox those applications will find and surface any already open windows instead of opening a brand new window each time they are clicked from the dock.

 <a href="https://youtu.be/xzfQBbNfqNo">See Dock Companion in action with Silmeria Dock on Youtube.</a>